MicrosoftDocs/fabric-docs/docs/cicd/cicd-overview.md

 ---
 title: Introduction to the CI/CD process in Microsoft Fabric
-description: Overview of the CI/CD continuous integration, continuous deployment process in Microsoft Fabric.
+description: An overview of the CI/CD continuous integration, continuous deployment process in Microsoft Fabric.
 author: mberdugo
 ms.author: monaberdugo
 ms.service: powerbi